-You are cordially invited to attend the 2014 annual meeting of shareholders ("Annual Meeting") of General Communication, Inc. ("Company", "we", "our", "us").
-Our Annual Meeting will be held at the Juneau Yacht Club at the end of Aurora Basin road in Juneau, Alaska at 6:00 p.m.
-(Alaska Daylight Time) on Monday, June 23, 2014.
+You are cordially invited to attend the 2015 annual meeting of shareholders ("Annual Meeting") of General Communication, Inc. ("Company", "we", "our", "us").
+Our Annual Meeting will be held at the Nullaġvik Hotel in Kotzebue, Alaska at 5:30 p.m.
+(Alaska Daylight Time) on Monday, June 29, 2015.
 At our Annual Meeting, shareholders will consider and vote upon the following matters:

-- · Electing three directors, each for a three year term, as part of Class I of our classified board of directors. - Ratifying the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ended December 31, 2014. - Approving, as an advisory vote only, the compensation of our Named Executive Officers as disclosed in our management proxy statement for the Annual Meeting. - Transacting such other business as may properly come before the Annual Meeting and any adjournment or adjournments of it.
+- · Electing four directors, each for a three year term, as part of Class II of our classified board of directors. - Ratifying the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ended December 31, 2015. - Transacting such other business as may properly come before the Annual Meeting and any adjournment or adjournments of it.

 The above matters are more fully described in the accompanying Proxy Statement.
-Please join us for a reception preceding our Annual Meeting, starting at 5:00 p.m.
+Please join us for a reception starting at 5:00 p.m.

-The close of business on April 30, 2014 has been fixed as the record date for the Annual Meeting ("Record Date").
+The close of business on May 4, 2015 has been fixed as the record date for the Annual Meeting ("Record Date").
 Only holders of shares of our Class A common stock and Class B common stock of record as of that date will be entitled to notice of, and to vote at, the Annual Meeting or any adjournment or adjournments of it.